 And can we take a few minutes to talk about what makes really good mashed potatoes?
 My grandmother always used russets, but after a few rounds of testing, I am on team Yukon Gold.
 They’re naturally a little sweet, and lend themselves to a rustic, creamy texture rather than fluffy.

 Don’t hesitate buying the best (grassfed) butter you can afford for this dish.
 And although you might second guess my choice of buttermilk over cream, trust me when I say it’s the secret to the very best potatoes.
 Even Ina Garten thinks so.

 I feel like I’m a step ahead knowing that I’m bringing these swirly potatoes to Thanksgiving, and this gigantic Virtual Pumpkin Party of Sara’s (she made Pumpkin Ginger Cookies with a Vanilla Glaze)!
-You can find the list of over 50 talented bloggers sharing their delicious pumpkin recipes HERE, including things like Creamy Pumpkin Polenta with Balsamic Roasted Beets, Dark Chocolate Pumpkin Gingersnaps, and Caramelized Apple Pumpkin Muffins.
+You can find the list of over 50 talented bloggers sharing their delicious pumpkin recipes HERE.
 Hope you enjoy the party. :) xo

 For the pumpkin (can be made two days ahead of time):